cbeery/how-to-set-up-github-pages/index.md

 ![](img/04-verify-email.png)

+<a name="part2"></a>
 ## Create a new repository

-You'll need to make a new repository; think of this like a "project" where you keep some files.
+You'll need to make a new repository: a "project" where you keep some files.

-In fact, after you first sign up, you can to this with the "Start a project" button.
+After you *first* sign up, you can to this with the "Start a project" button.

 ![](img/05-start-a-project.png)